 To edit an existing ruler, click the radio button in the plugin UI labeled "Edit".
-If the ruler does not become selected immediately, click on it.
+If the ruler does not become selected immediately, click on the diagonal connecting the two points.
 This should establish a bounding box around the ruler and show its control points.
 Drag within the bounding box to move the ruler or click and drag the endpoints to edit the ruler.
+The ruler can also be scaled or rotated using those control points.